On-Page SEO

 • Ensure all factual claims are accurate and sourced.
 Link to primary sources and explain limitations where relevant

-• Correct errors transparently, with a visible correction notice rather than silent edits
+• Correct errors transparently with a visible correction notice rather than silent edits

 • Avoid misleading headlines, clickbait, or content that makes exaggerated claims

-• Use HTTPS; a non-HTTPS site is flagged as insecure by browsers and is a basic trust failure
+• Use HTTPS — a non-HTTPS site is flagged as insecure by browsers and is a basic trust failure

 • Display a real address, phone number, and identifiable team for businesses, especially in YMYL niches

-E-E-A-T for YMYL and non-YMYL Content
+E-E-A-T for YMYL and non-YMYL content

-YMYL Topics (Higher Standards Required)
+YMYL Topics

 • Legal content: Must clearly identify qualified legal professionals involved, include jurisdictional caveats, and avoid presenting general guidance as specific legal advice.